 Imagine…. in Gilmanton, New Hampshire…..

-Imagine a cooperative market and agricultural center near the historic district of Gilmanton where local farmers bring their fresh produce and prepared foods to sell to the public year round.
+Imagine a cooperative market and agricultural center near the historic district of Gilmanton where local farmers bring their fresh produce and prepared foods to sell to the public year round, where local artists and artisans sell their products to the public.

 If you are a Gilmanton farmer or market gardener, imagine being able to sell your products in every season when you have product in a place where people know where to find you, where we share the cost of advertising, sales, security, maintaining an attractive and appropriate facility.
 Imagine a place to exchange ideas, learn from your neighbors and mentor younger farmers.